 - The new styles are named by appending numbers to the given style name.

 The Styles panel menu contains several commands that can be used to apply and organize the styles of the document.
 The styles of a document are not separated by type, and are stored in a single folder hierarchy inside the document.
-The separation by type is only a style panel viewing option.

 The following style selection and management options are available in the Styles panel menu: